Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 The S-adenosyl-L-methionine (SAM) cycle 1 pathway was associated with reduced depression when activated.
 A higher intake of citrus was also linked to an increase in proteins necessary for activating this pathway.

-The researchers studied another group outside the NHS2 cohort consisting of 132 male and female participants with and without inflammatory bowel diseases, who provided stool and gut tissue samples.
-They found that increased microbial activity of the SAM cycle 1 pathway assisted by F. prausnitzii was associated with reduced breakdown of dopamine and serotonin in the gut, resulting in greater availability of these chemicals.
+The researchers studied another group outside the NHS2 cohort.
+This group consisted of 132 male and female participants with and without inflammatory bowel diseases, who provided stool and gut tissue samples.
+The researchers found that increased microbial activity of the SAM cycle 1 pathway assisted by F. prausnitzii was associated with reduced breakdown of dopamine and serotonin in the gut, resulting in greater availability of these chemicals.
 Low levels of dopamine and serotonin are associated with depression.

 Role of Diet in Depression Management

-Recent studies have shown the mental health benefits of citrus fruits in alleviating conditions like depression and anxiety disorders.
+Recent studies have shown the mental health benefits of citrus fruits in alleviating conditions such as depression and anxiety disorders.
 For example, one study found that patients with chronic heart failure who consumed less citrus reported higher rates of depression.

 Citrus fruits provide mental health benefits through their unique compounds.
-Flavonoids like hesperidin and naringenin exhibit antioxidant and anti-inflammatory properties that promote brain health and help alleviate depression.
-Additionally, limonene has been shown to regulate neuron activity in the brain, helping reduce stress, anxiety, and mood disorders.
+Flavonoids such as hesperidin and naringenin exhibit antioxidant and anti-inflammatory properties that promote brain health and help alleviate depression.
+Limonene has been shown to regulate neuron activity in the brain, helping reduce stress, anxiety, and mood disorders.

 “I would love to see a clinical trial test our hypothesis,” Mehta said.
 “We urgently need complementary treatments for patients with depression.
 Medications are one important piece of the puzzle, but they often don’t work or come with significant side effects.”

-Though the study focused on grapefruits and oranges, Mehta said there is no reason to believe the benefits are limited to only these citrus fruits.
-The benefits also appear to apply universally, regardless of factors like age, diet, or lifestyle.
+Although the study focused on grapefruits and oranges, he said there is no reason to believe the benefits are limited to only these citrus fruits.
+The benefits also appear to apply universally, regardless of factors such as age, diet, or lifestyle.

 For those looking to include citrus in their diet, Mehta wrote, “In our study, we found that the greatest possibility of depression prevention was seen at about 1 serving of citrus per day, which is about one medium orange a day.”